doctrine-extensions/DoctrineExtensions/doc/softdeleteable.md

 # SoftDeleteable behavior extension for Doctrine 2

-**SoftDeleteable** behavior allows to "soft delete" objects, filtering them at SELECT time, but not really removing them from the DB
+**SoftDeleteable** behavior allows to "soft delete" objects, filtering them at SELECT time by marking them as with a timestamp, but not explicitly removing them from the database.

 Features: